Webdev-DavidM/Todo-drag-and-drop/README.md

 - The user can delete a todo
 - The user drag and drop the todo the relevant column
 - Changes are saved to a database
+- Modals, loading spinners and toast alerts all improve the UX.

 ## Screenshot